WebAssembly/wide-arithmetic/README.md

-# 128-bit arithemtic proposal for WebAssembly.
+# 128-bit arithmetic proposal for WebAssembly.

 This repository is a clone of [`WebAssembly/spec`](https://github.com/WebAssembly/spec/).
 It is meant for